The initial list of speakers confirmed for MySQL 2011 is below. This is a partial list, and new speakers are still being confirmed.

 Padraig O’Sullivan is a software engineer at Akiban Technologies Inc. He is working on the core Akiban Orthogonal Architecture as well as contributing to the open source community.
 He has been hacking on Drizzle since early 2009 with contributions to various other open source projects when he has the time.
 He has an M.S. in Computer Engineering from the University of Maryland.
 Originally from Killarney in Ireland, he now lives and works in Boston.

-Bernhard Ocklin, MySQL Cluster Engineering Manager responsible for the team of MySQL Cluster developers, joined the MySQL organization as of September 2005.
-He first worked as a solution architect for high available database and cluster solutions and is now responsible for MySQL Cluster development at Sun.
+Bernhard Ocklin, MySQL Cluster Engineering Director responsible for the team of MySQL Cluster developers, joined the MySQL organization as of September 2005.
+He first worked as a solution architect for high available database and cluster solutions and is now responsible for MySQL Cluster development at Oracle.
 To his credit, Bernhard has designed and programmed data mining software in addition to writing a database core prior to using MySQL databases.
 The outcome of such work has proven extremely useful in big scale data processing, i.e., for fraud detection at the world’s largest derivatives exchange.

 Kazuho Oku is a software engineer living in Japan.
 He is the original developer of: